rayyanshaik2022/Rayyan-Shaik-Website/myblog/content/blog/agent-maze.md

 The [Github repository can be found here](https://github.com/rayyanshaik2022/Autoclickr/)

 ### What were my goals with this project?
-* Practice of advanced manipulation of 2d arrays
+* Practice advanced manipulation of 2d arrays
 * Practice GUI efficiency
 * Minimalist and attractive graphics
 * Object-Oriented approach
-* Object reading and writing with pickles
+* Object reading and writing with pickle library

 ### Dependencies
 * Pygame